Swifter1243/BlenderToEnvironment/README.md

 DONT set the default pillars to false.
 If you want to get rid of them, yeet them out of render distance.
 This script doesnt work with animations because that requires extra work which I havent done yet and it will just add to the jank.
 So wait for nyri0's or adapt this one if you want that.

-You can add pretty much as many cubes as you want and the game won't even flinch.
-They're primitive cubes so they're basically free.
+You can add a whole lotta cubes, but I've found out (the hard way) that 2-2.5k is about the maximum you wanna have for smooth performance.

 Guide on how to get everything working is in comments in the JS file.
 Feel free to adapt it to however you need it.